 Guests have direct access to the beach behind the hotel, along with beach chair set-ups and umbrellas.
 A complimentary one-hour yoga class is also offered to guests at 8 a.m. daily.

 The Malibu Pier, located on Surfrider Beach, is right next door.
-Come here to dine at Malibu Farm, and, afterwards, take some time to browse the nearby shops.
+Come here to dine at Malibu Farm and, afterward, take some time to browse the nearby shops.
 The Adamson House, a historic mansion on the Malibu Lagoon, is about a 10- to 15-minute walk away.
-Across the street from the property you'll find the Malibu Country Mart, which is home to tons of shops, a SoulCycle, a Whole Foods, and a playground for kids.
+Across the street from the property, you'll find the Malibu Country Mart, which is home to tons of shops, a SoulCycle, Whole Foods, and a playground for kids.
 The celebrity-loved Nobu Malibu, along with Little Beach House (a Soho House outpost), are both a five-minute walk from the Malibu Beach Inn.

 Los Angeles International Airport (LAX) is about 22 miles away (approximately 42 minutes by car, depending on the time of day; we recommend avoiding rush hour).
 Expect to pay around $40 for an Uber or Lyft.
 Airport shuttle services from LAX to Malibu are also available.

 Nearest Public Transit to Malibu Beach Inn